parvezk/vue-plaid/README.md

 # Vue-Plaid
-A vue.js client-side application with plaid link and API integration.

-This is a reference application demonstrating an end-to-end [plaid] integration, focussed on linking items and fetching transaction data.
+This is a reference Vue.js application demonstrating an end-to-end [plaid] integration, focussed on linking items and fetching transaction data.

 ## Getting Started